Dhruv-J/grafana-dependency-plugin/README.md

 ## Queries Convention

-Currently the Service Dependency Graph Plugin is created for restricted uses, only for visualizing transmitted data between Pods and services.
+Currently the Service Dependency Graph Plugin is created for restricted uses, only for visualizing transmitted data between Pods and Services.
 For correct loading of data for the Service Dependency Graph Plugin, the query is expected to return the following fields, in arbitrary order.